 The study of English Language at A Level is both interesting and intellectually stimulating.
-You will learn to analyse language in use and will study the history and development of English from the distant past to the present day.
+You will study language in use as well as the history and development of English from the distant past to the present day.
 At the same time you will improve your own writing skills in a variety of forms and for different audiences.

-Independent investigation into language provides opportunities to explore chosen areas in greater depth, developing initiative, powers of analysis and presentation skills.
+In addition, an extended coursework task- research into a topic of your choice - provides opportunities to explore language use in greater depth, developing initiative, analysis and presentation skills.

 Overall, the course encourages you to develop your interest in, and appreciation of, the English Language, learning about structures, functions, development and variations.
-It also allows you to develop your ability to express yourself effectively in speech and writing, exploring wide range of concepts, theories and issues.
+It also allows you to develop your ability to express yourself effectively in speech and writing, exploring a wide range of concepts, theories and issues.

-, ricter unit o, examined in real 25 70 01 71 10 101 Paper 1 Exploring Language 40% Paper 2 Dimensions of Linguistic Variation n 40% NEA: Indep endent Language Research 20%
+A level uni its, examined in Year 13 % of A level Paper 1 Exploring Language 40% Paper 2 Dimensions of Linguistic Vari ation 40% NEA: Inde pendent Language Research 20%